 COMP AP

-Article 43Tasks
+Article 43 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

+Tasks

-1. The Board of Supervisors shall give guidance to the work of the Authority
+1. The Board of Supervisors shall give guidance to the work of the Authority and be the main decision making body for strategic decisions and major policy decisions.
+(770 Ferber)

-Save as otherwise provided in this Regulation the Board of Supervisors shall adopt the opinions, recommendations, guidelines and decisions of the Authority, and issue the advice referred to in Chapter II, based on a proposal from the Executive Board.
+Save as otherwise provided in this Regulation the Board of Supervisors shall adopt, recommendations, guidelines, opinions and decisions of the Authority, and issue the advice referred to in Chapter II.
+(701 Balz, 702 Berès, 703 Balz, 1072 Berès)

 4. The Board of Supervisors shall adopt, before 30 September of each year, on the basis of a proposal by the Executive Board, the work programme of the Authority for the coming year, and shall transmit it for information to the European Parliament, the Council and the Commission.